prody/ProDy/doc/reference/usage/selections.rst

 Atom Selections
 *******************************************************************************

-ProDy offers a powerful atom selector which works quite the same way |vmd| does.
-There are small differences which should not affect most practical uses of atom selections.
+ProDy offers a powerful atom selector.
+The keywords, selection grammar, and capabilities of the selector are quite to that of |vmd|.
+Small differences should not affect most practical uses of atom selections.
 ProDy selection engine also enables identifying intermolecular contacts.
 This section describes the keywords and selection syntax.

-.. seealso:: :ref:`contacts` and :ref:`selection-operations`
+|more| See :ref:`contacts` and :ref:`selection-operations` for more usage
+examples.

 .. _selkeys: